snakemake/snakemake/docs/project_info/contributing.rst

 Fix Bugs
 ========

-Look through the Bitbucket issues for bugs.
+Look through the Github issues for bugs.
 If you want to start working on a bug then please write short message on the issue tracker to prevent duplicate work.

 Implement Features
 ==================

-Look through the Bitbucket issues for features.
+Look through the Github issues for features.
 If you want to start working on an issue then please write short message on the issue tracker to prevent duplicate work.

 Contributing a new cluster or cloud execution backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Execution backends are added by implementing a so-called ``Executor``.
-All executors are located in `snakemake/executors.py <https://bitbucket.org/snakemake/snakemake/src/master/snakemake/executors.py>`_.
+All executors are located in `snakemake/executors.py <https://github.com/snakemake/snakemake/src/master/snakemake/executors.py>`_.
 In order to implement a new executor, you have to inherit from the class ``ClusterExecutor``.
 Below you find a skeleton